geraldWilliam/Diver/README.md

 ### Navigation

 This example app centralizes navigation in a Navigator type.
 SwiftUI offers a flexible solution for navigation in `NavigationStack` and `NavigationPath`.
 The NavigationStack must be created in the view layer but the Navigator provides a globally available type (via injection in the Environment) that can create content for navigation destinations and append values to the app‘s navigation path to prompt navigation programmatically.

+#### Push / Pop

+TODO: Describe the `go(to destination:)` method, Destination type, etc.

+#### Modals

+TODO: Improve this draft section.

+This project demonstrates a strategy for centralizing modal presentations.
+Not all applications need such an approach.
+Many modal presentations are specific to the context of their presenting view.
+For such cases, simply use the sheet modifier in the presenting view.
+There are many examples of how to do this.
+The centralized strategy is useful if you have modals that could be presented from different contexts.

 #### Deep Links

 Since Navigator centralizes navigation handling, it is the best place to handle deep links.
 SwiftUI provides the `onOpenURL` modifier.
 Attach this modifier to the root view of the application and pass the received value to the Navigator‘s `deepLink` method.
 See `DiverApp.swift` and `Navigator.swift` for an example.

 ### Push Notifications